stacks-network/stacks-core/docs/rpc-endpoints.md

 ```
 {
- "balance": 100,
+ "balance": "0x100..",
  "nonce": 1,
- "balanceProof": "01fa...",
+ "balanceProof": "0x01fa...",
- "nonceProof": "01ab...",
+ "nonceProof": "0x01ab...",
 }
 ```

-Where balance (a u128) and nonce (a u64) are both integers, and the proofs are provided as hex strings.
+Where balance is the hex encoding of a unsigned 128-bit integer (big-endian), nonce is a unsigned 64-bit integer, and the proofs are provided as hex strings.

 For non-existent accounts, this _does not_ 404, rather it returns an object with balance and nonce of 0.